rkuykendall/rkuykendall.com/_posts/2015-09-15-simple-sentiment-analysis-in-python-using-afinn.md

 ## Fast, local, sentiment analysis in Python

-[Finn Årup Nielsen](https://twitter.com/fnielsen) has just released a Python module named [AFINN](https://github.com/fnielsen/afinn) to easily add sentiment analysis using his wordlist to your project, and it could not be easier:
+[Finn Årup Nielsen](https://twitter.com/fnielsen) has just released a Python module named [AFINN](https://github.com/fnielsen/afinn) to add sentiment analysis using his wordlist to your project, and it could not be easier:

 >     >>> from afinn import Afinn
 >     >>> afinn = Afinn()